samsung-cnct/kraken-tools/README.md

 ## Prerequisites

-[Docker][3] must be installed on the machine where you run kraken-tools and your user must have permissions to run it.
+[Docker][d] must be installed on the machine where you run kraken-tools and your user must have permissions to run it.

 ## Getting Started